KehanPang/vuepress-blog/md_files/about/readme.md

 ### About me

 - Occupation: A PhD student who is a jack of all trades, master of none.
-- Current residence: Shenzhen, Guangdong Province, China.
+- Current residence: Beijing, China.
 - Research interests: Knowledge reasoniong, Data Mining, Data Management.
 - MBTI：INTP.
 - Language: